Former secretary of Nazi propagandist Goebbels dies at 106 | Taiwan News

 In the documentary, Pomsel talks about her three years working for the man responsible for spreading Adolf Hitler's ideology in newspapers and across the airwaves.

 Kroenes said Pomsel had been lucid when he last spoke to her on her birthday Jan.
-11. He says she died in her sleep at her Munich home Friday.
+11. He says she died at her Munich home Friday.